BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 	<li>Added AdapterMessage ConnectionState that will be raised when there is a message from the Adapter.
 	<li>Further improvements to J1708 data retrieval and connection stability.
 	<li>Improved API and Adapter error reporting.
-	<li>Updated the Demo app and Service to demonstrate the above changes.
+	<li>Updated the Demo App and Service to demonstrate the above changes.
 </ul>

 Version 23.4:<ul>